-Our reduction in force and cost-control efforts might not assure profitability and may affect morale and make it difficult to retain employees or attract new ones. \
+Our cost-control efforts might not assure profitability and may affect morale and make it difficult to retain employees or attract new ones.

-We have previously implemented reductions in force affecting a large portion of our workforce, and redeployed resources across our organization.
-The efforts were intended to focus us on currently available and near-term revenue opportunities and on clinical programs specifically designed to expand the gammaCore product labeling.
-However, our cost reduction efforts do not assure profitability.
+We have previously implemented reductions in force affecting a large portion of our workforce, redeployed resources across our organization and taken other measures to reduce our operating expenses.
+These efforts do not assure profitability.
 Furthermore, no assurance can be given as to the need to implement additional cost reductions in the future.
 Cost savings may also be offset by future hiring or other costs incurred in pursuing strategic objectives.
-The reduction in force and strategic redeployment could adversely affect morale in our organization and our reputation as an employer, which could lead to the loss of valued employees and could make it more difficult for us to hire new employees in the future, and the reduction of our headcount could adversely affect our operations and make it more difficult for us to pursue new opportunities and initiatives in the future.
+Reductions in force, strategic redeployment and other cost-cutting measures could adversely affect morale in our organization and our reputation as an employer, which could lead to the loss of valued employees and could make it more difficult for us to hire new employees in the future, and the reduction of our headcount could adversely affect our operations and make it more difficult for us to pursue new opportunities and initiatives in the future.

-If we fail to properly manage our anticipated growth, our business could suffer. \
+If we fail to properly manage our anticipated growth, our business could suffer.